-The State's annual OPEB cost is calculated based on the ARC, an amount actuarially determined in accordance with GAAP.
+The State's annual OPEB cost is calculated based on the ARC, an amount actuarially determined in accordance with accounting principles generally accepted in the United States of America (GAAP).
 The ARC represents a level of funding that, if paid on an ongoing basis, is projected to cover normal cost each year and amortize any unfunded actuarial liabilities over a period of 30 years.
 Amounts "required" but not actually set aside to pay for these benefits are accumulated as part of the net OPEB obligation.